BWibo/3dcitydb-mkdocs/docs/citydb-tool/docker.md

 ### User management and file permissions

-When exchanging files between the host system and the CityDB tool container it is import to make sure that files and directories have permissions set correctly.
-For security reasons (see [here](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#user)) the CityDB tool runs as non-root user by default inside the container.
+When exchanging files between the host system and the CityDB tool container, it is import to make sure that files and directories have permissions set correctly.
+For security reasons (see [here](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#user){target="blank"}) the CityDB tool runs as non-root user by default inside the container.
 The default user is named `impexp` with user and group identifier (uid, gid) = `1000`.

     $ docker run --rm --entrypoint bash 3dcitydb/citydb-tool \
         -c "cat /etc/passwd | grep impexp"